-Suitable posts
+[Updated] Suitable posts

-The executive headteacher and appropriate body will first agree on the suitability of a post for induction, guided by the following considerations.
+[Updated] The headteacher and appropriate body will first agree on the suitability of a post for induction, guided by the following considerations.
 The post will:

-- Have an executive headteacher who can make a recommendation about whether the ECT's performance against the 'Teachers' Standards' is satisfactory. - Have an agreement with an appropriate body to quality-assure the process. - Provide the ECT with the tasks, experience and support needed to enable them to demonstrate satisfactory performance against the 'Teachers' Standards'. - Ensure the appointment of an induction tutor who holds QTS, and has relevant knowledge and experience. - Provide the ECT with a reduced timetable to enable them to undertake the activities involved in their induction programme. - Not make unreasonable demands upon the ECT. - Not normally demand teaching outside the phase or subject(s) for which the ECT has been employed to teach.

-- Not present, on a day-to-day basis, the ECT with unreasonably demanding discipline problems. - Involve the ECT regularly teaching the same classes. - Involve planning, teaching and assessment processes similar to those in which other teachers working in similar posts are engaged. - Not involve non-teaching responsibilities without the provision of appropriate preparation and support.
+- Have a headteacher who can make a recommendation about whether the ECT's performance against the 'Teachers' Standards' is satisfactory. - Have an agreement with an appropriate body to quality-assure the process. - Provide the ECT with an ECF-based induction programme. - [Updated] Provide the ECT with the tasks, experience of teaching whole classes, and support needed to enable them to demonstrate satisfactory performance against the 'Teachers' Standards'. - Ensure the appointment of an induction tutor who holds QTS, and has relevant knowledge and experience. - Provide the ECT with a reduced timetable to enable them to undertake the activities involved in their induction programme. - Not make unreasonable demands upon the ECT. - Not normally demand teaching outside the phase or subject(s) for which the ECT has been employed to teach. - Not present, on a day-to-day basis, the ECT with unreasonably demanding discipline problems. - Involve the ECT regularly teaching the same classes. - Involve planning, teaching and assessment processes similar to those in which other teachers working in similar posts are engaged. - Not involve non-teaching responsibilities without the provision of appropriate preparation and support.

-The governing board will be satisfied that the school has the capacity to support the ECT in the role and that the executive headteacher is fulfilling their responsibilities.
+The governing board will be satisfied that the school has the capacity to support the ECT in the role and that the headteacher is fulfilling their responsibilities.

 The school will recognise that if it enters special measures following an Ofsted inspection, it will not be permitted to offer inductions to ECTs, unless it is given specific permission to do so from an Ofsted inspector.
-The appropriate body will also need to be satisfied that such circumstance would not unfairly compromise the ECT's ability to successfully complete their induction.
+The appropriate body will also need to be satisfied that such circumstance would not unfairly compromise the ECT's ability to successfully their induction.